What do we mean by LITERACY?

 - Knowledge of word formation (morphology)

 The coming together of this awareness results in high levels of understanding and comprehension, which then results in greater reading fluency.
-Thereafter, the more you read the more exposure you gain to the written word and this leads to improved spoken and written skills.
-Overall this means an improvement in general literacy levels.
+Thereafter, the more a child reads the more exposure he/she gains to the written word, which then leads to improved verbal and writing skills.
+Overall, this means an improvement in general literacy levels.

 We have to understand that schools can only do so much and therefore the exposure and work has to continue at home.
-For further information on developing a culture of reading and why it is so important to read every day please click here and here.
+For further information on developing a culture of reading and why it is so important to read at home every day, please click here and here.

 The modern definition of the word literacy